This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link

 I worried why I wasn’t losing the baby weight when I was breastfeeding.
 Would the stretch marks ever go away?
 Are those even MY lady bits?
 Where did MY BODY GO???

 I am here to tell you 5 things I wish people had told me early on.
 Not just how many dirty diapers to expect each day or what milestones your kids should be passing at each age.
 The gritty stuff.
+The hard stuff.
 The truth.

 You will have a new body and it is not what you expect.